The New England Journal of Medicine December 13, 2018

 Endpoint

-Composite of all-cause death or unplanned hospitalization for heart failure at 12 months
+Composite of first or recurrent heart failure hospitalization or cardiovascular death at 24 months

 Tailored to your role